eminboghos/portfolio/PredictionMarketBots/polymarket-mm/architecture.md

 - Batch API calls wherever the Polymarket API allows it
 - Process market data in parallel where possible
-- Only recompute quotes for markets where the orderbook has changed since the last cycle
+- Only recompute quotes for markets where the order book has changed since the last cycle